-- ➤ A 400 mm diameter watermain along Strandherd Drive, which was identified in the City of Ottawa's Infrastructure Master Plan (IMP) dated November 2013 to extend from Fallowfield Road to Greenbank Road.
-It is anticipated to be constructed by 2018 (refer to extract from the 2013 IMP provided in Appendix B). - ➤ A 300 mm diameter watermain will extend from the Strandherd Drive watermain along the future North-South Chapman Mills Drive extension as shown on Drawing CS1 Conceptual Site Servicing Drawing for the Minto Clarke Lands by JL Richards.
-This figure is enclosed in Appendix B. - 300 mm SUC watermain within a future local road to the east of Greenbank Road.
+- A 400 mm diameter watermain along Strandherd Drive, which was identified in the City of Ottawa's Infrastructure Master Plan (IMP) dated November 2013 to extend from Fallowfield Road to Greenbank Road.
+This watermain has been constructed from Fallowfield Road to Kennevale Drive; however, the section from Kennevale Drive to Greenbank Road is still to be constructed.
+Construction is expected to commence in 2019. - A 300 mm diameter watermain will extend from the Strandherd Drive watermain along the future North-South Chapman Mills Drive extension as shown on Drawing CS1 - Conceptual Site Servicing Drawing for the Minto Clarke Lands by JL Richards.
+This figure is enclosed in Appendix B. - > 300mm SUC watermain within a future local road to the east of Greenbank Road.

-As noted in the Servicing Brief for the Minto Communities Inc Clarke Lands by JL Richards in March 2016 (Clarke Lands Report), in advance of the commissioning of the Strandherd 400 mm diameter watermain, it is anticipated that interim water servicing for the Clarke Lands can be provided by connections to existing local watermains (existing 300 mm on Tartan Drive, existing 250 mm diameter watermain stub on Fraser Fields Way and three connections to the existing 200 mm diameter watermain on Waterlily Way.
+As noted in the Servicing Brief for the Minto Communities Inc Clarke Lands by JL Richards in the March 2016 (Clarke Lands Report), in advance of the commissioning of the Strandherd 400 mm diameter watermain, it is anticipated that interim water servicing for the Clarke Lands can be provided by connections to existing local watermains (existing 300 mm on Tartan Drive, existing 250 mm diameter watermain stub on Fraser Fields Way and three connections to the existing 200 mm diameter watermain on Waterlily Way.